-Hypothermia is a four-season danger, and frostbite is a problem winter tasks.
+Hypothermia is a four-season danger, and frostbite is a hazard during deep-winter tasks.
 Several of the following sections detail how to use knowledge, clothing, other personal equipment and supplies and portable or improvised shelter to deal with the ever-present danger of hypothermia.